We Are Number One: History

 The song originally had the working title called "Villain Number One" before it was changed to "We Are Number One".

-During production there were many lyrics that were cut from the final version.
-These lyrics first surfaced to the public when it was revealed by Máni during the live stream that Stefán Karl held on Facebook on 11 December 2016, at the Icelandic studios where the show was filmed.
+During production, many lyrics were cut from the final version.
+These lyrics first surfaced to the public when it was revealed by Máni during the live stream that Stefán held on Facebook on 11 December 2016, at the Icelandic studios where the show was filmed.

 Internet popularity

 It was not until September 2016, two years after the LazyTown episode aired in 2014 and posted to the LazyTown YouTube channel in 2015, that the song "We Are Number One" became an Internet meme.
 Shortly afterwards, on October 13, Robbie Rotten's performer Stefán Karl Stefánsson announced that he had been diagnosed with bile duct cancer after news of him being ill had spread locally.
-A campaign was created by Mark Valenti, head writer for LazyTown, on the crowdfunding platform GoFundMe to pay for Stefán Karl's living costs while he was too unwell to work, and the creators of these parodies used their videos to raise awareness for the campaign.
+A campaign was created by Mark Valenti, head writer for LazyTown, on the crowdfunding platform GoFundMe to pay for Stefánsson's living costs while he was too unwell to work, and the creators of these parodies used their videos to raise awareness for the campaign.
 As of 20 December 2016, the campaign had surpassed its $100,000 goal.

-To thank the contributors, Stefán Karl held a live stream on Facebook on 11 December 2016, where he performed "We Are Number One" with the other actors (Björn Thors, Bergur Þór Ingólfsson, Snorri Engilbertsson) from the original music video which was later uploaded to his personal YouTube channel.
+To thank the contributors, Stefán held a live stream on Facebook on 11 December 2016, where he performed "We Are Number One" with the other actors (Björn Thors, Bergur Þór Ingólfsson, Snorri Engilbertsson) from the original music video which was later uploaded to his personal YouTube channel.